 Access and Diversity grants are available to fund initiatives that celebrate, promote and increase community awareness of the benefits of diversity, and that foster community cohesion and support equal access to opportunities by people from diverse backgrounds.
 The grants are available to USC staff, students and student associations.

-Applications for 2019 funding are now open.
+Applications for 2019 funding have now closed.

 "Racism.
 It stops with me"

 The University of the Sunshine Coast is a proud signatory to the Australian Human Rights Commission campaign "Racism.
 It stops with me".
 The campaign is part of the National Anti-Racism Strategy which encourages us all to work together by taking action against racism, in all its different forms.